virtualhealthcitizen/postgresql-labs/01_basics/011_select.md

 It is used to signal PostgreSQL the end of an SQL statement.
 The semicolon is also used to separate two SQL statements.

-#### 2) Example: Using PostgreSQL `SELECT` statement to query data from multiple columns
+### 2. Example: Using PostgreSQL `SELECT` statement to query data from multiple columns

-Suppose you just want to know the first name, last name and email of customers.
+Suppose you just want to know the first name, last name, and email of customers.
 You can specify these column names in the `SELECT` clause as shown in the following query:

 ```sql